History of Wine Tourism in the Ancient World

 The 1970s: Wine tourism began in Mondavi, California.
 Visiting vineyards and sampling wines directly at the source grew popular in the United States over time, spreading to major cities such as Washington DC, New York City, and San Francisco.

-In the 1980s, Europe, China, Japan, and South Korea welcomed the first tourists who came to see the local vineyards and sample the wines produced there.
+In the 1980s, China, Europe, South Korea, and Japan, welcomed the first visitors to see the local vineyards and sample the wines produced there.
 As a result, institutions took steps to promote wine tourism around the world.

 March 2009: The Conseil Supérieur de l’Oenotourisme was founded.
 The group, affiliated with Atout France and founded by the Ministers of Tourist and Agriculture, brings together the wine industry and tourism actors to promote wine tourism in France.